-3 Megatrends and their impact on energy regulation
+Megatrends and their impact on energy regulation

-Megatrends have been identified by numerous consulting companies, research institutes, and think tanks to describe the long-term zeitgeist.
-In this analysis, we use a list of 16 trends.
+Megatrends have been identified by numerous research institutes, think tanks, and consulting companies to describe the long-term zeitgeist.
+The above diagram shows a list of 16 trends.
 They have been analysed in terms of three aspects: (a) their proximity to and (b) their disruptive force in the energy sector as well as (c) the question of how the trends with a high impact on the energy sector can be positively influenced by regulation.